ebranlard/pyDatView/README.md

  - You can open several files at once, with same or different filetypes.
 Upon opening multiple files, a new table appears with the list of open files.
  - To add multiple channels or data from multiple files to a plot, use `ctrl + click` or shift-click to make selections.
  - Look for the menus indicated by the "sandwich" symbol (3 horizontal bars &#2630;).
 These menus are also accessible with right clicks.
- - The menus will allow you to edit tables (rename, delete them), add or remove columns (for instance to convert a signal from one unit to another unit), or change the values displayed in the information table at the bottom.
+ - The menus will allow you to edit tables (rename, delete, reload, merge), add or remove columns (for instance to convert a signal from one unit to another unit), or change the values displayed in the information table at the bottom.
- - Few options are also available in the menus `data` and `tools` located at the top of the program.
+ - Different "actions" (e.g. filtering, binning, masking) are available in the menus `data` and `tools` located at the top of the program.
- - The modes and file format drop down menus at the top can usually be kept on `auto`.
+ - The modes and fileformat drop down menus at the top can usually be kept on `auto`.
 If a file cannot be read, pay attention to the file extension used, and possibly select a specific file format in the dropdown menu instead of `auto`.
+ - Above the taskbar is the "Pipeline" which lists the different actions (e.g. binning, filtering, mask) that are applied to the different tables before being plotted.
+The pipeline actions will be reapplied on reload, and python code for them will be generated when exporting a script.
+ - Different plot styling options can be found below the plot area.
+The button next to the "Save" icon can be used to customize the esthetics of the plot (e.g. fontsize, linewidth, legend location).
+ - Live plotting can be disabled using the check box "Live plot".
+This is useful when manipulating large datasets, and potentially wanting to delete some columns without plotting them.